QML - Week 3

 • Go to https://stefanocoretta.github.io/qrp/.

-• Play the game three times to publish a paper: the goal is to publish all three!
+• Play the game three times to publish three papers: the goal is to publish all three!

 • You need to balance Integrity and Career points and beat the reviewers lottery.